-Oven Baked Pork Chops seasoned with a quick spice rub and baked to perfection.
-This baked pork chop recipe produces tender, juicy and flavorful pork chops every time!
+These delicious Oven Baked Pork Chops are seasoned with a simple and quick spice rub and baked to perfection.
+This easy baked pork chop recipe produces tender, juicy and flavorful pork chops every time!

 Pork Chops Recipe Ingredients